 Finally, if you think the voltage converter is too much, a simpler choice would be to get a NEMA compatible surge protector with USB ports, like the ones below.
 They’re cheaper, because they don’t integrate the AC converter.

-If you thing this post has any value, please show your appreciation by clicking the Google Plus (G+) button close to the title of this article.
+If this info was useful, please share it by clicking the Google Plus (G+) button at the beginning of this post.
+Thanks.